Understanding the Distinction Between Cleaning, Disinfecting, and Sterilizing

 Understanding your Need is Crucial

 While cleaning, disinfecting, and sterilizing all play essential roles in maintaining a hygienic environment, it is crucial to understand their distinct purposes.
-Cleaning removes visible dirt and debris, disinfecting reduces the number of microorganisms to a safe level, and sterilizing eliminates all forms of microbial life.
+Cleaning removes visible dirt and debris, disinfecting reduces the number of microorganisms to a safe level, and sterilizing eliminates all microbial life forms.
 The appropriate approach depends on the specific situation and level of microbial control required.
 By understanding these differences, you can effectively implement the necessary measures to ensure cleanliness, hygiene, and safety in various settings.

-If you want help in understanding your maintenance demands, Affiliated Building Maintenance is here!
-Contact us today for the best professional cleaning services that meets your needs!
+If you need help understanding your maintenance demands, Affiliated Building Maintenance is here!
+Contact us today for the best professional cleaning services!